Please Hold to My Hand: Critical response

-On review aggregator Rotten Tomatoes, "Please Hold to My Hand" has an approval rating of 100 percent based on 30 reviews, with an average rating of 7.7/10.
+On review aggregator Rotten Tomatoes, "Please Hold to My Hand" has an approval rating of 100% based on 33 reviews, with an average rating of 7.6/10.
 The website's critical consensus called the episode "a terse chapter that's preoccupied with setup over payoff" but "an absorbing watch all the same thanks to Joel and Ellie's budding chemistry".

 Lynskey's performance received praise.
 Den of Geek's Bernard Boo wrote she "does a fantastic job of coming across as formidable and vicious while letting her character's humanity seep through just enough".
 The Escapist's Darren Mooney lauded her juxtaposition of a "domestic archetype with something more primal and violent beneath it".
 Total Film's Bradley Russell felt Lynskey's performance lacked the necessary intimidation, and The A.V.
 Club's David Cote considered her "a counterintuitive choice" for the role, adding he is "waiting to be convinced".
-Pascal and Ramsey's performances were praised; Den of Geek's Boo lauded their nuance in quieter moments.
+Pedro Pascal and Bella Ramsey's performances as Joel and Ellie were praised; Den of Geek's Boo lauded their nuance in quieter moments.
 The A.V.
-Club's Cote enjoyed Pascal's warmth and humor, particularly in scenes in which he teaches Ellie, and Push Square's Aaron Bayne felt Ramsey's performance would win over viewers who doubted her casting, lauding her portrayal of both trauma and humor.
+Club's Cote enjoyed Pascal's warmth and humor, particularly in scenes in which he teaches Ellie, and Push Square's Aaron Bayne felt Ramsey's performance would win over viewers who doubted their casting, lauding their portrayal of both trauma and humor.
 The Washington Post's Gene Park similarly wrote the episode was "Ramsey's time to flex those muscles" of humor.

 Push Square's Bayne found the pacing effectively blended character moments and action sequences, and wanted the episode to be longer as a result.
 IndieWire's Steve Greene praised Mazin and Druckmann for showing the quiet successes of Joel and Ellie's journey alongside the setbacks.
 IGN's Simon Cardy enjoyed the humorous moments between Joel and Ellie, though noted the episode was generally weaker as it primarily stands to set up the following one.
 Total Film's Russell found the character moments provided "just the right amount of levity".
 Den of Geek's Boo considered Kathleen and her group less interesting than the previous episode's Bill and Frank, but acknowledged their stories remained unfinished.
 Rolling Stone's Alan Sepinwall wrote the narrative setup, while less engaging than the previous week, was necessary considering the events of the following episode.